Vote in Ukraine's Russia-held areas stokes tension with West | Headlines

 Jake Sullivan, the U.S. national security adviser, responded to Putin's nuclear threats from last week.
 Sullivan told NBC on Sunday that Russia would pay a high, if unspecified, price if Moscow made good on threats to use nuclear weapons in the war in Ukraine.

-The referendums ask residents of the regions in southern and eastern Ukraine whether they want the areas to become part of Russia.
+The referendums ask residents whether they want the areas to become part of Russia.
 But the voting has been anything but free or fair.

 Tens of thousands of residents had already fled the regions amid the war, and images shared by those who remained showed armed Russian troops going door-to-door to pressure Ukrainians into voting.